The Walt Disney World Resort announced today that they will be closing 3 Children's Activity…

 Who Has to Wear a Face Mask?

-As stated by Disney officials, face masks are required for both Cast Members and Guests.
-Disney is not distinguishing between anyone entering the parks as anyone could pass on germs to another person.
+As stated by Disney officials, face masks are required for both Cast Members and Guests, just not all of them.

 On the Cast Member side, this makes a lot of sense and it’s obvious that since their job is to interact with guests all day, Disney wants to make sure they are extra careful in protecting both parties.

 Many parents dread the idea of getting their kids to wear a face mask all day long in potentially 90+ degree weather.
-This requirement however is deemed necessary by the authorities and coincides with the protocols in place in Shanghai.
-Kids have to be included too since they could just as easily spread germs to others.
+This requirement however is deemed necessary by Disney and coincides with the protocols in place in Shanghai, Paris, and other Disney park locations.
+Kids have to be included since they could just as easily spread germs to others.

 Where Must You Wear One?